dougeby/IntuneDocs/intune/free-trial-sign-up.md

 ## Keeping the admin experiences straight

-There are three portals you will use for the Intune Azure portal:
+There are three portals you use for the Intune Azure portal:
 - The Intune dashboard in Azure ([portal.azure.com](https://portal.azure.com)) where you can explore the [capabilities of Intune in the Azure portal](what-is-intune.md).
 - The Office 365 Admin center ([portal.office.com](https://portal.office.com)) where you can add and manage users if you are not using Azure Active Directory for that.
 You can also manage other aspects of your account, including billing and support.
 - The classic Intune admin console ([manage.microsoft.com](https://manage.microsoft.com)) where you can explore features that have not yet been added to Azure.